therealdreg/xshellex/README.md

 # xshellex
-With xshellex you can paste any kind of c-shellcode strings in x64dbg.
-Also you can convert clipboard "x64dbg-binary-copy" to c-shellcode string.
+With xshellex you can paste any kind of c-shellcode strings in x64dbg, ollydbg & immunity debugger.
+Also you can convert the "binary-copied-clipboard" to c-shellcode string.

-x64dbg plugin to support shellex c-shellcode converter to HEX:
+This plugin uses my shellex c-shellcode converter to HEX:
 * https://github.com/David-Reguera-Garcia-Dreg/shellex

 ## Install